boninom-marce/amphibian-birdnet-workflow/protocols/03_analysis.md

 To use the trained model to identify the target species in new acoustic data, transforming raw recordings into selection tables compatible with Raven Pro.

 ---
+## 📋 Prerequisites
+Before starting, ensure you have the required software installed:
+* **BirdNET-Analyzer (GUI):** Download the Windows or macOS installer directly from the [BirdNET-Analyzer Releases page on GitHub](https://github.com/birdnet-team/BirdNET-Analyzer/releases).
+* **Raven Pro / Raven Lite:** Required for visual auditing.
+Available from the [Cornell Center for Conservation Bioacoustics](https://ravensoundsoftware.com/).
+---

 ## 💻 Step 1: BirdNET-Analyzer Configuration
 Open the **BirdNET-Analyzer GUI** and navigate to the **"Multiple Files"** tab.